 In each case, there are defining characteristics of a franchise that help make a business unique.

-As a consumer, we’re already aware of concepts.
 But as potential investors, we’re looking deeper at what makes a concept unique.
 We want to know how it’s implemented, and how it provides a satisfying experience to the customer.

 What would make our franchise gym better than the other gym that’s half a mile away and that has been in business for decades?
-What does that gym offer its clients to maintain their loyalty?
+What does that gym offer its customers to maintain their loyalty?

 1. Eliminate a whole number of candidates based on industry and concept.